Copyright & DMCA Policy

 3. Prohibited Uses

-Without prior written permission, you may NOT:
+Without our written permission, you must NOT:

 - Copy, reproduce, or distribute our content in any form